Angular2Guy/MovieManager/README.md

 To import movies a key needs to be provided at signin.
 To get such a key according to this [Faq](https://www.themoviedb.org/faq/api)

 ## Testdata
 It is test data provided for the User 'John' and the Password 'Doe'.
-Then a movie with an actor is availiable for testing.
+Then a movie with an actor is available for testing.
 The login data is also needed for the /h2-console.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: